ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The new access token contains the updated access rights for C to access protected resources at RS, and C has to obtain it from AS as a new access token in the same token series of the current one (see {{c-as-comm}}).
 When posting the new access token to the /authz-info endpoint, C MUST protect the POST request using the current OSCORE Security Context shared with RS.
 After successful verification (see {{rs-c}}), RS will replace the old access token with the new one, while preserving the same OSCORE Security Context.
 In particular, C and RS do not re-run the EDHOC protocol and they do not establish a new OSCORE Security Context.

-Editor's note: Add description about the alternative when the AS uploads the new access token to RS.
+Editor's note: Mention the alternative when the AS uploads the new access token to RS.

 If RS receives an access token in an OSCORE protected request, it means that C is requesting an update of access rights.
 In this case, RS MUST check the following conditions: